qrohlf/sensible-web-development/_chapters/5/0-intro.md

     summary: This week, you will deploy your application to Heroku.
     requirements:
         - Your application should be deployed on Heroku.
+        - You should add a Readme file to your repository which includes a link to your deployed application.
         - Users of your app should be able to view the todo list over the web.
         - Users of your app should be able to add items to the todo list over the web.
         - Users of your app should be able to remove items from the todo list over the web.
-        - You should add a `Readme.md` file to your repository which includes a link to your deployed application.
     due: before next week's class
     tag: v0.5.0
 ---